 That’s because a large part of your credit score is based on your debt utilization ratio – the amount of debt you carry in relation to the total amount of credit available to you.
 If you owe $180 on a card with a $200 limit, your utilization is at 90%.
 If you open a new card with a $500 limit but you don’t increase your debt, your utilization drops to 26%.
 The lower your utilization, the better for your credit score.

-The U.S. Bank Secured Visa® Card is an option if you have bad credit but you want a first or second credit card.
+The U.S. Bank Secured Visa® Card is an option if you want to work to build or rebuild your credit.

 One of the reasons we like this card is that the security deposit you make (minimum $300) is held in an interest-bearing U.S. Bank savings account, so it acts as your credit limit, and for collateral for your obligations, and also as an investment that bears dividends just for having money “in the bank.”